poolshark-protocol/docs/site/content/overview/glossary.en.md

 ## Limit Order Book

+A limit order book is a record of outstanding limit orders maintained by an exchange.
+A limit order is a type of order to buy or sell an asset at a specific price or better.
+When a limit order for an asset is entered, it is kept on record by the limit order book.

 ## Liquidity Pool

 A smart contract containing a collection of digital assets accumulated to enable trading and/or yield oppertunities.